Raphalex46/Raphalex46.github.io/content/blog/cartoonerie/index.md

 about the death of web tools and games and how to preserve them and keep them usable in the long run.
 I could also write about this topic, but I'm sure others have already said a lot of interesting things about it.
-The rest of this blog post is actually about creation games (I believe the frontier is quite blurry), using _La Cartoonerie_ as a kind of reference point.
+The rest of this blog post is actually about creation games (or tools, as I believe the line between them and actual tools is quite blurry), using _La Cartoonerie_ as a kind of reference point.

 ### La Cartoonerie itself